jhnwu3/BioNetGMMFit/README.md

 ### Docker  <a name="docker"></a>

-## Prequisites <a name="prq"></a>
+## Prequisites to Compiling <a name="prq"></a>

 ### *Eigen* <a name="eig"></a>
-Snapshot uses the Eigen 3.3.9 C++ linear algebra library for matrix computations.
+Snapshot uses the Eigen 3.3.9 C++ linear algebra library for matrix computations on Linux.
 If on Ubuntu, you can do a quick install using:

     sudo apt install libeigen3-dev